haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Bite.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (1d10 + 2) piercing damage plus 2 (1d4) acid damage.
 Acid Breath (Recharge 5–6).
 The dragon exhales acid in a 15-foot line that is 5 feet wide.
 Each creature in that line must make a DC 11 Dexterity saving throw, taking 22 (5d8) acid damage on a failed save, or half as much damage on a successful one.
 Blue Dragon
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 282

 Legendary Actions
 The dragon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The dragon regains spent legendary actions at the start of its turn.